jcordtz/a_data_platform/README.md

 This document explains how you could create a data platform that will be able to handle "whatever might come" and hence give you the ability to at least from a data perspective navigate these opportunities/challenges.

+The content of this document is not a "this is best practice", but a "you ought to consider this" when establishing your data platform.

 > [!NOTE]
 > This document will represent a ever lasting *work in progress*, as we learn new stuff all the time.
 > The next topics will most likely be Governance/Compliance and GenAI, as vi start getting better knowledge about this in connection with a dataplatform